apwelsh/hubitat/roku/README.md

 Once the device looks something like the above image, your TV is configured and ready to go.

+> Note: `roku-tv.groovy` fetches `/query/device-info` on startup to set state values such as `isTV`.
+This means the first few seconds may show incomplete state; the driver may make repeated refresh attempts automatically.
+>
+> For apps that query `child.getState().isTV`, use the safe pattern:
+> `child.getState()?.isTV ?: false`

 At this point, you should see the installed child devices for the apps, which should look something like this:

 ![](../images/InstalledAppsList.png)